DraxCodes/draxcodes/README.md

 ## Welcome to my Github Profile, I'm Joel!
 - 💻 My current focus is C#. (.Net 6)
-- 🌱 Currently bringing myself back up to speed after a whule away from coding.
+- 🌱 Currently bringing myself back up to speed after a while away from coding.
 - 👯 Im always looking to work with other OSS developers.
 - ⚡ My goal for 2022 is to keep pushing forward and help others do the same.
 - 📌 Checkout my pinned repositories for some work I am very proud of.